Grouxho/GrxSettingsV2/README.md

 * Special thanks to Thomas Shimko & Therassad, from XDA for their help to add RTL support.

-* Many thanks also to sac23, from XDA,  for trusting in this application from the beginning
+* Many thanks also to sac23, from XDA,  for trusting in this application since the beginning

 * And finally very very very very special thanks to my friends from EspDroids.com, the amazing Morogoku, gvm79, NeoVendetta, NecrosauroN, josete_1976 (we all hope he will update his awsome TW Launcher mod, yup..) ,....